 When do you expect to have working software available?

 This will depend very much upon the number of programmers and other volunteer developers that we are able to attract.
 We are not forecasting specific dates at this stage, but the Newsletters will keep you up to date on the development progress.

 Will I be able to get my data onto a website?

 Probably not in Version 1 of the software.
 But we recognise that many researchers want to be able to share their research online, and this is on our development list.
-As with TMG, we expect that third party software designers may want to develop independent tools for reading the HRE database output and for uploading reports and charts to a website.
+As with TMG, we expect that third party software designers may want to develop independent tools for reading the HRE database and for uploading reports and charts to a website.